zuspec/zuspec.github.io/docs/zuspec_pythonic_hw_dev/Zuspec_PythonModelDrivenHardwareDesign.md

 date: "2025-09-21"
 keywords: [Verilog, Hardware Modeling, PSS, Firmware, Python]
 abstract: |
-  Hardware is hard, and getting more difficult each year as systems become more complex.
+  Designing and implementing hardware is challenging, and is getting more difficult each year as systems become more complex.
 Design and verification teams are looking to boost productivity as a way to keep pace, while also looking for ways to provide models of the design behavior to software teams earlier.
 The fragmented and esoteric nature of the languages and methodologies used for design and verification only make this more difficult.
   Zuspec is a unified, extensible Pythonic framework for multi-abstraction hardware modeling that simplifies the design and verification process and enables traditional and AI-enabled automation.

 ...

-# Zuspec: Pythonic Model-Driven Hardware Development
+The abstraction gap and model fragmentation are two key drivers of hardware design-flow complexity.
+The abstraction difference between a paper design specification and the register-transfer-level (RTL) model that implements that specification is enormous, and only increasing as designs become larger and more complex.
+It's natural to focus attention on the RTL model, since that is required to get to implementation.
+However, RTL models are also time-consuming to produce and execute slowly.
+This delays how early software teams obtain access to a representation of the design, and limits the platforms on which they can work to fast hardware emulation or prototyping environments.

+Creating more models at different levels of abstraction seems a good approach on the surface.
+Unfortunately, the languages and techniques used to create these more-abstract models are fragmented, leading to each model effectively being an independent effort.
+Integrating these models into existing environments -- for example, integrating a C++ transaction-level model into a SystemVerilog/UVM testbench -- is also typically labor-intensive.

 Core challenges:
 - Abstraction gap on hardware side, and need to increase design+verification